Yasachandra/slack-js/README.md

 # usage
 Clone this repository and open cmd/terminal

-Go to project_directory/slack and do
+Go to project_directory and do

 npm install